ncoblentz/JoCoITStudents/README.md

 ## Applying For Jobs
 Before Applying For a Job, help employers find you and evaluate your education, skills, experience, and certifications by:
 1. Create a LinkedIn Profile and showcase your certifications, experience (volunteer and work experience), and link to your GitHub (or similar) projects
-2. Create a resume
+2. Create a resume with similar information
-3. Create a cover letter explaining highlighting and summarizing your experience and qualifications to demonstrate how you stand out above other candidates
+3. Write a cover letter explaining, highlighting, and summarizing your experience and qualifications to demonstrate how you stand out above other candidates for a particular job you are applying for